 Champions of Sydney culture, nightlife, music and fried food, Mary's founders Jake Smyth and Kenny Graham will open the first instalment of Mary's Underground tomorrow: Mary's Circular Quay—the top floor of their refurbishment of iconic Sydney music venue, The Basement.

-Slated to open in May, Mary's Underground will take up where The Basement left off, reinvigorating the iconic Sydney venue's roster of eclectic live music—and adding a big kick of Mary's unbeatable late night and loud party essence.
+Mary's Underground is set to pick up where The Basement left off, reinvigorating the iconic Sydney venue's roster of eclectic live music—and adding a big kick of Mary's unbeatable late night and loud party essence.

 "What we want is people having fun and celebrating music, food and wine in a way that we really don’t do well anywhere in Australia at the moment," Smyth says.
 "We’re excited to be bringing some romance and some entertainment back."

-A slight renovation is currently underway—the sound system is getting an update, the downstairs stage will be moved from the centre to the left to make way for more partying, and a new hidden wine bar will be added in upstairs.
+As for what's still to come downstairs at Mary's Underground, the venue has undergone a slight renovation: the sound system got an update, the downstairs stage has been moved from the centre to the left to make way for more partying, and a new hidden wine bar has been added in upstairs.

-Downstairs, the guys will amp up the romance with an intimate, old-school dinner vibe (think: steak frites and lobster).
+For the food offering downstairs, the guys have amped up the romance with an intimate, old-school dinner vibe (think: steak frites and lobster).
 "We want to make the food to be a statement of intent that's set on enjoying yourself and being a bit bacchanalian and getting a bit luxury and getting a bit over the top," Smyth adds.